-Aerolus Storm, Storm Lord and Wind Mage, has no liking for the idea of marriage, and even less enthusiasm for the troublemaking female destined to be his.
-The Aellei are a mischievous race steeped in deception, with a true fondness for games.
+The Aellei are a mischievous race steeped in deception with a fondness for games.
 They make poor allies and even worse enemies.
 My intended is no exception.

 Checking up on her charge, a brooding prince and Storm Lord who had no idea she existed, the last thing Alandra le Aelle expected to see in the grimy little Seattle apartment was bloodshed.
 She stared at the ongoing fight in shock, safely concealed by the shadows of the dingy room.